Intermittent authentication timeouts on search peers

 WARN DistributedPeerManager - Unable to distribute to peer named xxxx at uri htp://xxxx:8089 because replication was unsuccessful. replicationStatus Failed

-The symptoms can appear with or without other Splunk features such as search head pooling and index replication being enabled.
+These symptoms can appear with or without other Splunk features such as search head clustering and indexer clustering being enabled.
 The symptoms are more common in environments with two or more search heads.

 1. Find an auth-token timeout to scope the time the issue occurred.

 The authentication timeout is 10 seconds, so when the auth-tokens endpoint on the peer takes more than 10 seconds to respond, you'll see an auth or peer status banner on the search head.

 To find an auth timeout on the peer named in the search head banner:

 Or to find an auth timeout on any peer: